-Electrical Maintenance
+Electrical Maintenance Group

 This group of students is responsible for carrying out electrical maintenance works in the students' residents and the College.
-Electrical Maintenance is led by Electrician, with support of final year power and electrical students.
+Electrical Maintenance is led by electrician, with support of final year Electrical Engineering students.

-Civil Maintenance
+Civil Maintenance Group

 This group of students is responsible for carrying out civil related maintenance works in the college.
-Civil maintenance is led by a staff from DCES with support of final year civil engineering students.
+Civil maintenance is led by a staff from DCES with support of final year Civil Engineering students.

-Mechanical Maintenance
+Mechanical Maintenance Group

 This group of students is responsible for carrying out mechanical maintenance works.
-Mechanical maintenance is led by a staff from DME with support of final year mechanical engineering students.
+Mechanical maintenance is led by a staff from DME with support of final year Mechanical Engineering students.